-The death of a member of the church should be reported as soon as possible and arrangements for the funeral made in consultation with one of Calvary's clergy.
-The clergy may be reached by calling the church office, 901-525-6602.
-After hours, an office automated answering system gives an emergency number.
-Because we recognize that all persons contacting the church about a death may not be Christians, Episcopalians, or familiar with how to plan a service celebrating the life of their loved one, clergy and church staff work very closely with the designated family representative to plan a service that honors the individual and respects the family and friends while remaining true to the understanding of death and dying that arises out of Christian tradition.
-The Book of Common Prayer (BCP, pg.
-507) describes our perspective on the burial rite: "The liturgy for the dead is an Easter liturgy.
+The death of a member of the church should be reported as soon as possible and arrangements for the funeral made in consultation with one of Calvary’s clergy.
+The Book of Common Prayer (BCP, p.
+507) describes our perspective on the burial rite: “The liturgy for the dead is an Easter liturgy.
 It finds all its meaning in the resurrection.
-Because Jesus was raised from the dead, we, too, shall be raised."
-The liturgy, therefore, is characterized by joy, in the certainty that 'neither death, nor life, nor angels, nor principalities, nor things present, nor things to come, nor powers, nor height, nor depth, nor anything else in all creation, will be able to separate us from the love of God in Christ Jesus our Lord.'"
-This joy, however, does not make human grief unchristian.
+Because Jesus was raised from the dead, we, too, shall be raised.”
+The liturgy, therefore, is characterized by joy, in the certainty that ‘neither death, nor life, nor angels, nor principalities, nor things present, nor things to come, nor powers, nor height, nor depth, nor anything else in all creation, will be able to separate us from the love of God in Christ Jesus our Lord.’”
+This joy, however, does not make human grief unChristian.
 The very love we have for each other in Christ brings deep sorrow when we are parted by death.
 Jesus himself wept at the grave of his friend.
-So, while we rejoice that one we love has entered into the nearer presence of our Lord, we sorrow in sympathy with those who mourn."
+So, while we rejoice that one we love has entered into the nearer presence of our Lord, we sorrow in sympathy with those who mourn.

 The Book of Common Prayer offers two orders of service for burial.
-The Rite I service (BCP pg.
+The Rite I service (BCP p.
 469-489) uses a more traditional, formal language.
-The Rite II service (BCP pg.
-491-505) uses modern language and permits a personalization of the service that the Rite I liturgy does not allow.
-We encourage use of the Rite II service, particularly if the service will be attended by persons unfamiliar with the Episcopal tradition.
+The Rite II service (BCP p.
+491-505) uses modern language and permits personalization of the service that the Rite I liturgy does not allow.
+We encourage the use of the Rite II service, particularly if the service will be attended by persons unfamiliar with the Episcopal tradition.